-On each Payment Date on or prior to the Termination Date, the following will be computed prior to the allocation of the Modification Loss Amount:
+On each Payment Date on or prior to the Group 1 Termination Date, the following will be computed prior to the allocation of the Modification Loss Amount with respect to Loan Group 1:

-- the "Preliminary Principal Loss Amount," which is equal to the Principal Loss Amount computed without giving effect to clause (d) of the definition of Principal Loss Amount; - the "Preliminary Tranche Write-down Amount," which is equal to the Tranche Write-down Amount computed using the Preliminary Principal Loss Amount instead of the Principal Loss Amount; - the "Preliminary Tranche Write-up Amount," which is equal to the Tranche Write-up Amount computed using the Preliminary Principal Loss Amount instead of the Principal Loss Amount; and - the "Preliminary Class Notional Amount," which is equal to the Class Notional Amount of a Reference Tranche immediately prior to such Payment Date after the application of the Preliminary Tranche Write-down Amount in accordance with the priorities set forth in the Allocation of Tranche Write-down Amount and after the application of the Preliminary Tranche Write-up Amount in accordance with the priorities set forth in the Allocation of Tranche Write-up Amount.
+- the "Preliminary Principal Loss Amount," which is equal to the Principal Loss Amount for such Loan Group computed without giving effect to clause (d) of the definition of Principal Loss Amount; - the "Preliminary Tranche Write-down Amount," which is equal to the Tranche Write-down Amount for such Loan Group computed using the Preliminary Principal Loss Amount instead of the Principal Loss Amount;

+- the "Preliminary Tranche Write-up Amount," which is equal to the Tranche Write-up Amount for such Loan Group computed using the Preliminary Principal Loss Amount instead of the Principal Loss Amount; and - the "Preliminary Class Notional Amount," which is equal to the Class Notional Amount of a Reference Tranche immediately prior to such Payment Date after the application of the Preliminary Tranche Write-down Amount for such Loan Group in accordance with the priorities set forth in the Allocation of Tranche Write-down Amount for the related Group and after the application of the Preliminary Tranche Write-up Amount for such Loan Group in accordance with the priorities set forth in the Allocation of Tranche Write-up Amount for the related Group.

-On each Payment Date on or prior to the Termination Date, the Modification Loss Amount, if any, for such Payment Date will be allocated in the following order of priority:
+On each Payment Date prior to the Group 1 Termination Date, the Modification Loss Amount, if any, for such Payment Date and Loan Group 1 will be allocated in the following order of priority:

-first, to the Class 1B-2H Reference Tranche, until the amount allocated to the Class 1B-2H Reference Tranche is equal to the Class 1B-2H Reference Tranche Interest Accrual Amount;
+first, to the Class 1B-H Reference Tranche until the amount allocated to the Class 1B-H Reference Tranche is equal to the Class 1B-H Reference Tranche Interest Accrual Amount;

-second, to the Class 1B-2H Reference Tranche, until the aggregate amount allocated to the Class 1B-2H Reference Tranche is equal to the Preliminary Class Notional Amount of the Class 1B-2H Reference Tranche for such Payment Date;
+second, to the Class 1B-H Reference Tranche until the amount allocated to the Class 1B-H Reference Tranche is equal to the Preliminary Class Notional Amount of the Class 1B-H Reference Tranche for such Payment Date;

-third, to the Class 1B-1 and Class 1B-1H Reference Tranches, pro rata, based on their Class Notional Amounts immediately prior to such Payment Date, until the amount allocated to the Class 1B-1 Reference Tranche is equal to the Class 1B-1 Notes Interest Accrual Amount;
+third, to the Class 1M-2 and Class 1M-2H Reference Tranches, pro rata, based on their Class Notional Amounts immediately prior to such Payment Date, until the amount allocated to the Class 1M-2 Reference Tranche is equal to the Class 1M-2 Notes Interest Accrual Amount;

-fourth, to the Class 1B-1 and Class 1B-1H Reference Tranches, pro rata, based on their Preliminary Class Notional Amounts for such Payment Date, until the aggregate amount allocated to the Class 1B-1 and Class 1B-1H Reference Tranches is equal to the aggregate of the Preliminary Class Notional Amounts of the Class 1B-1 and Class 1B-1H Reference Tranches for such Payment Date;
+fourth, to the Class 1M-2 and Class 1M-2H Reference Tranches, pro rata, based on their Preliminary Class Notional Amounts for such Payment Date, until the aggregate amount allocated to the Class 1M-2 and Class 1M-2H Reference Tranches is equal to the aggregate of the Preliminary Class Notional Amounts of the Class 1M-2 and Class 1M-2H Reference Tranches for such Payment Date;

-fifth, to the Class 1M-2C and Class 1M-CH Reference Tranches, pro rata, based on their Class Notional Amounts immediately prior to such Payment Date, until the amount allocated to the Class 1M-2C Reference Tranche is equal to the Class 1M-2C Notes Interest Accrual Amount;
+fifth, to the Class 1M-1 and Class 1M-1H Reference Tranches, pro rata, based on their Class Notional Amounts immediately prior to such Payment Date, until the amount allocated to the Class 1M-1 Reference Tranche is equal to the Class 1M-1 Notes Interest Accrual Amount; and sixth, to the Class 1M-1 and Class 1M-1H Reference Tranches, pro rata, based on their Preliminary Class Notional Amounts for such Payment Date, until the aggregate amount allocated to the Class 1M-1 and Class 1M-1H Reference Tranches is equal to the aggregate of the Preliminary Class Notional Amounts of the Class 1M-1 and Class 1M-1H Reference Tranches for such Payment Date.